 As humans, we seem to have an inherent desire to share the things that give us pleasure, especially foods.
 With a world of information available at our fingertips, it only makes sense to inquire what foods are safe for dogs to eat before we offer them to our pets.
-Dogster has looked into various food groups and asked if dogs can eat fruits, vegetables, and dairy products.
+Dogster has looked into various food groups and asked if dogs can eat fruits, vegetables and dairy products.
 Now, we turn our attention to popular snack nuts.
-Can dogs eat nuts?
+So, can dogs eat almonds?
+What about peanuts, pistachios, cashews and other nuts?

 Although they may not contain native toxins that adversely affect dogs, the shells of all nuts present the risk of tearing tissue as they move through a dog’s digestive tract.
 The meat of many nuts contains high quantities of fats that can cause upset stomachs.
 Many store-bought, commercially-available nuts are also packaged with salt and other chemicals, which can dehydrate or even poison dogs.

 Nuts covered in chocolate or other candy coatings are even more dangerous.
 On the whole, even raw nuts seem to be unwise food choices for dogs, even if they are given in moderation as treats.
 Old nuts that have mold on them present a whole load of other problems and should be kept away from dogs.
-Mold toxins can cause seizures, neurological distress, and liver problems for dogs.
-In fact, moldy foods of any kind or variety -- no matter where they sit on any version of the food pyramid -- should be disposed of properly.
-With all these cautions and provisos out of the way, let's look more closely at some popular nuts.
+Mold toxins can cause seizures, neurological distress and liver problems for dogs.
+In fact, moldy foods of any kind or variety — no matter where they sit on any version of the food pyramid — should be disposed of properly.
+With all these cautions and provisos out of the way, let’s look more closely at the question: Can dogs eat almonds, peanuts, pistachios and other nuts?

 If they are raw or roasted, removed from their shells, and unsalted, dogs can safely eat a few peanuts.
 Dogs don’t tend to experience peanut allergies as frequently or as violently as humans do, but those allergies do exist.
 Peanuts do contain more fat than is usually good for dogs, so a few peanuts should be okay, but proceed with caution.
 This is especially true if your pet tags along to dog day at your local baseball park, where peanuts may litter the bleachers.